2002–03 S.L. Benfica season: November–February

 At the beginning of November, Benfica headed to the Azores to play Santa Clara.
 They won 2–1 due to a double from Simão.
 A week later, the team played Paços de Ferreira in the Estádio da Luz.
 The game ended with a 7–0 win for Benfica; Antonio Tadeia writing for Record said the win "showed that Benfica it is alive and well in the league, even without two internationals, Simão and Petit".
 On 16 November, Benfica played Varzim away, resulting in a 1–2 loss; Rui Dias wrote for Record that, Varzim "adjusted better to the windstorm night and to the soaking wet field ... taking the initiative in the search for the three points".

 On 24 November, Benfica started the 2002–03 Taça de Portugal by playing Gondomar at home for the fourth round.
 A 10th-minute goal from Cilio knocked Benfica out of the competition.
 Tinoco de Faria, the club vice-president, called the defeat "unacceptable"; Jesualdo Ferreira was relieved of his duties the day after.
 Benfica appointed Fernando Chalana as caretaker until they could agree terms with José Antonio Camacho.
 On the day Camacho arrived to sign with Benfica, Chalana led the team against Braga at home.
 He moved Miguel to right-back and started Hélder instead of João Manuel Pinto; Benfica defeated the visitors by 3–0.

 In the opening match of December, Benfica played Gil Vicente at home after rescheduling the game from 29 November to 4 December, because of an imminent players strike during the holidays.
 They won that match 3–1 with two first-half goals; António Varela wrote that the unpredictability of Simão "unbalanced the opponent and the game"; Benfica climbed to second place before a match against Sporting.
-On 7 December, Benfica played their last game in the 46-year-old Estádio de Alvalade against city rivals Sporting in the Derby de Lisboa.
+On 7 December, Benfica played their last game in the 46-year-old Estádio de Alvalade against city rivals Sporting in the Lisbon derby.
 The game ended with a 2–0 win for Benfica, who controlled the game from the beginning; as José Manuel Delgado wrote, " ... the advantage of the visitors starting in the clear superiority of Tiago and Petit in the direct contend with Paulo Bento and Rui Bento, while Zahovic descended to guide the team ... ".
 A week later, the team played Belenenses at home.
 Simão scored the sole goal of the game in the 55th minute, helping Camacho to a third consecutive win.
 During the last game of the month, Benfica played Boavista away, drawing 0–0; José Manuel Delgado at Record criticized the players of both teams for "showing little inspiration and inability to break away from the tight tactical requirements of the game".